usexfg/COLD-DAO/README.md

 ------------------------------
 <h2 id="cold-governance">COLD Governance</h2>

- -  1st Governance session (3/20/21) : Holding a minimum of 0.1 COLD is now required for Monetary Policy while holding ANY amount of COLD allows users to vote on Project Governance decisions.
+ -  1st Governance session (3/20/21) : Holding a minimum of 0.1 $COLD is now required for Monetary Policy while holding ANY amount of $COLD allows users to vote on Project Governance decisions.

-Proposals: Using above requirements, anyone may propose a vote so long as they a) hold the min req amount + b) make some kind of improvement to the voting interface from previous voting session.
+Proposals: Using above requirements, anyone may propose a vote so long as they a) hold the min req amount -&- b) make some kind of improvement to the voting interface from previous voting session.

 --------------------------------